Leonard Siffleet: Death and legacy

 After Pattiwal rejoined Siffleet and Reharing, they attempted to make their way to the Dutch border.
 They were ambushed by a hundred native villagers near Aitape and, after a brief melée during which Siffleet shot and wounded one of their attackers, the group was captured and handed over to the Japanese.
 Interrogated and tortured, the team was confined for approximately two weeks before being taken down to Aitape Beach on the afternoon of 24 October 1943.
 Bound and blindfolded, surrounded by Japanese and native onlookers, they were forced to the ground and executed by beheading, on the orders of Vice-Admiral Michiaki Kamada of the Imperial Japanese Navy.
-The officer who executed Siffleet, Yasuno Chikao, ordered a private to photograph him in the act.
+The Navy Civil Administrator who executed Siffleet, Yasuno Chikao, ordered a private to photograph him in the act.
 Chikao has been variously reported as having died before the end of the war, and as having been captured and sentenced to be hanged, with his sentence subsequently commuted to 10 years' imprisonment.

 The photograph of Siffleet's execution was discovered on the body of a dead Japanese major near Hollandia by American troops in April 1944.
 It is believed to be the only surviving depiction of a western prisoner of war being executed by a Japanese soldier.
 The photo was published in Australian newspapers and in Life magazine but was thought to depict Flight Lieutenant Bill Newton, who had been captured in Salamaua, Papua New Guinea, and beheaded on 29 March 1943.
 It later went on display at the Australian War Memorial.
 Despite positive identification in 1945 of Siffleet as the soldier pictured, the image continues on occasion to be misidentified as Newton by some sources.
 Siffleet is commemorated on the Lae Memorial in Lae, Papua New Guinea, together with all other Commonwealth war dead from actions in the region who have no known grave.
 A memorial park commemorating Siffleet was also dedicated at Aitape in May 2015.